oss-slu/core_desk/doc/index.md

 ## Codebase Organization

 The React frontend lives in the `app/` directory, everything else is based in the root. `index.js` is the entrypoint for the API, and uses file-based routing to route requests to the appropriate file living in the `/routes` directory.
 The API is built using Express.js.
 The file-based router is implemented on the `/api/*` path, so all API requests going to the router folder should be prefixed with `/api/`.
+The API is pretty self-documenting based on the file structure.

 Data fetching is done primarily with the `authFetch` method from `/app/src/util/url.js`.
 This method is a wrapper around the `fetch` API that automatically attaches the JWT token to the request headers.
 It is otherwise called the same way as `fetch`.
 It returns the fetch promise.
 All data fetching should happen in hooks living in the `/app/src/hooks` directory.
 Hooks should all export `{ loading, error, refetch, data }` where data is the high-level data object.
 It should be named using the singular noun resource it fetches, e.g. `user`, `shop`, `project` etc. All hooks should be named `use{Resource}` where the resource is the same as data object's name, and the hook file should be named `use{Resource}.js`.